 My degree is in journalism.
 My emphasis was strategic communication.
 My favorite courses were in public relations.
-My title is marketing associate.
+My title is strategist.

 I first learned the term when I interviewed at Standing Partnership.
 Honestly, I didn’t have a clue what it meant.
 I figured it had something to do with dealing with controversial clients and moved on, mostly referring to my work as “strategic communications.”

-Last year, when I got the opportunity to guide our website re-launch, I realized I was going to have to wrap my head around this reputation management thing.
+After I joined the team, I realized I was going to have to wrap my head around this reputation management thing.
 I needed more information – or at least enough to be able to make a case to bury the term on our website and lead with something more familiar.
 Or, so I thought…

 Why did I fall in love with the reputation concept?